How do I factory reset my TinyPilot device?

 • Can be the same microSD that shipped with your TinyPilot as long as there's no physical damage

-• A free, open-source tool for writing microSD images
+Balena Etcher, a free, open-source tool for writing microSD images

 No microSD card writer?